 Per 15 CFR part 930 subpart D (private activities that require a Federal permit or license) and subpart E (OCS plans), proposed activities must be "fully consistent" with enforceable policies of a State's coastal management program.
-Consistency concurrence from the state of Louisiana must be received prior to plan approval.
+Talos must receive consistency concurrence from the State of Louisiana prior to plan approval.